EU AI Act Compliance Guide for European Enterprises

 How do we prove compliance for high-risk systems?+

-Proof requires establishing a Quality Management System (QMS), maintaining detailed Technical Documentation (Annex IV), keeping automated event logs (Article 12), and undergoing a conformity assessment (Article 43) before the system enters production.
+For high-risk systems, proof can include a Quality Management System (QMS), Technical Documentation (Annex IV), automated event logs (Article 12), human oversight evidence, and a conformity assessment where required.
+The exact package depends on role and use case.

 Can we use ChatGPT or consumer AI for enterprise use cases?+